Anjandas2005/Books/README.md

   - **Edition:** 6th Edition
   - **Description:** Comprehensive guide to ANSI C programming, covering fundamentals to advanced concepts.

+- **KernighanRitchieTheCProgrammingLanguage.pdf**
+  - **Authors:** Brian W. Kernighan & Dennis M. Ritchie
+  - **Edition:** 2nd Edition
+  - **Publisher:** Prentice Hall
+  - **ISBN:** 978-0131103627
+  - **Description:**
+    The classic and authoritative book that introduced the C programming language.
+Written by the creators of C, it provides clear explanations, practical examples, and deep insights into how C works — making it a must-read for every programmer.

 ---

 ### 🌐 Computer Networking